SlowlyCoding/terminal-voxel-ray-tracer/README.md

 I started this project to learn more about voxels, a bit of research led me to sparse voxel octrees for storing voxels that don't change their position much, which is what I initially used.
-Later on, I learned how voxels can be stored efficiently using only 1 byte material indices, meaning a voxel object with $1000^3$ voxels on each side could be stored using just `1GB` of RAM.
+Later on, I learned how voxels can be stored efficiently using only 1 byte material indices, meaning a voxel object with $1000^3$ voxels could be stored using just 1GB of RAM.
 So, I scrapped my octree implementation (which can still be found in some earlier commits) and wrote a new voxel management system.

 I tried my best to make this ray tracer as fast and memory-efficient as possible so that it can run on the CPU.